isomerpages/moe-yishunpri/_mk-at-yps/About Us/What MK Offers.md

 ![](/images/MK%20YPS/About%20Us/mk_timetable_udpdated_v2.jpg)

 #### **Kindergarten Care (KCare)**
-Kindergarten Care (KCare), provided by Neighbourhood Care Services (NCS) is available for parents who require a full-day service for your child who is enrolled in MOE Kindergarten (MK).
+Kindergarten Care (KCare), provided by Commit Learning Schoolhouse (CLS) is available for parents who require a full-day service for your child who is enrolled in MOE Kindergarten (MK).

-KCare operates from Monday to Friday, 12pm to 7pm.
-Please take note Kcare operates from 7am to 7pm during school holidays.
+KCare operates from Monday to Friday, 12.30 pm to 7pm.
+Please take note KCare operates from 7am to 7pm during school holidays.
 It is closed on public holidays and up to 6 additional days each year.

 ![](/images/MK%20YPS/About%20Us/kcare_operating_hours.png)